fallen-icarus/cardano-loans/README.md

 borrower to use a less volatile asset as collateral, you can make a counter-offer that replaces the volatile collateral asset with the less volatile one.
 You can even make an offer that uses a different loan asset than one requested by the borrower.

+For unsecured loan offers, leave the `collateralization` list empty.

 The `collateralIsSwappable` field controls whether collateral can be swapped out during a loan payment.
 When swapping out collateral, the total relative value of the collateral backing the loan